shadrahman10/support/docs/risk-solutions.md

 <iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://www.youtube.com/embed/vu-kwZK65nM?si=PTgY39w8fN7Xf3KL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 </div>

-## Tailoring Risk Solutions
+## Tailoring Responses to Controls
-If a Risk Solution almost meets your needs but not quite, Paramify lets you customize it.
+If a Risk Solution almost meets your needs but not quite, Paramify provides the following methods to customize you response:
-From the Control Implementation Details page, perform the following steps:
+* **Update Risk Solution**: When the customization is appropriate for all controls that the Risk Solution is mapped, the Risk Solution can be updated directly in the Risk Solution Library.
+Navigate to the Risk Solution library and open the Risk Solution that needs to be updated.
+Direct changes will apply whereever the Risk Solution is mapped.
+* **Create New Risk Solution**: See "Creating Risk Solution" above.
+* **Create Custom Response**: Unlike Risk Solutions, Custom responses are control/requirement specific.
+Perform the following steps to create a Custom Response from scratch within the Control Implementation Details page:
+  1. Click on the "Custom Response" button.
+  2. In the menu on the right in the Custom Response header, click "Edit Settings".
+  3. Update Name, Responsible Roles, Implementation Status, and Origination as needed.
+* **Convert Risk Solution to Custom Response**: When the Risk Solution is close but needs minor adjustments specific to a particular control/requirement, a Risk Solution applied to the control can be detached and copied as a custom response for customization specific to the control that cannot be applied to other controls or projects.
+Perform the following steps from the Control Implementation Details page:
-1. Detach the solution from the library, which copies its details, including text, roles, and implementation status.
+  1. In the menu on the right in the Custom Response header, click "Detach from Library", which copies its details, including text, roles, and implementation status.
   2. Now, tailor the details to fit the specific nuances of your requirement.
-3. Once adjusted, save the solution with updated metadata, families, and subfamilies.
-4. (Optional) Rename the Risk Solution for clarity.
+  3. (Optional) In the menu on the right in the Custom Response header, click "Edit Settings".
+  4. (Optional) Update Name, Responsible Roles, Implementation Status, and Origination as needed.
+* **Convert Custom Response to Risk Solution**:
+  1. In the menu on the right in the Custom Response header, click "Save as Risk Solution".
+  2. Update the Family, Subfamily, Responsible Roles, and Origination, as needed, and click "Yes" to save.
-5. A unique Risk Solution is created in the library linked exclusively to your project requirement.

-Your tailored Risk Solution is attached and reusable to map to other relevant controls across projects.
+  3. A unique Risk Solution is created in the library linked exclusively to your project requirement.
+Your tailored Risk Solution is reusable to map to other relevant controls across projects.

 <div style="position:relative;padding-top:56.25%;">
 <iframe style="position:absolute;top:0;left:0;width:100%;height:100%;"  src="https://www.youtube.com/embed/geDlTsawTQ0?si=cl1ZVPC96etRHIGT" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>